FACK1/praysearch/README.md

 ### Pray Times

 ## About:
-   A website will show to user a pray times of the input city along of the month
+   A website app shows the pray times of the input city along of the current month

 ## User journey:
    In our website you can search for an city, where a user just must to input the name of parent country and city.